Mount Tomah Botanic Garden Blue Mountains from the lookout

 Wentworth Falls Lake Picnic Area

-Wentworth Falls Lake offers undercover BBQs.
+Wentworth Falls Lake offers undercover BBQs and plenty of seating for families

 You can also swim or kayak in the lake.
 There is a small jetty making access easy.
 The council check water quality twice a week, so unless you see warning signs, you’re good to go!

-You will find everything you need for an outdoor meal with plenty of seating, undercover barbeque facilities and accessible toilets.
+You will find everything you need for an outdoor meal with plenty of seating, undercover barbecue facilities and accessible toilets.
 A shiny new playground has made this popular Blue Mountains picnic spot even more so, arrive early for a parking space.

 Tip: Grab some treats from Bakery Patisserie Schwarz on Blaxland Road near the station.
 They do a fabulous meat pie!